Last update: 612/2023.

 And rightfully so – as guitars go, the Gibson SG is a mighty fine example of what makes a great instrument.
-Many different SG models are available, but we’ll be looking exclusively at the SG Standard right now.
+Many different SG models are available, but we’ll look exclusively at the SG Standard.

 The neck is also constructed from mahogany with a rock-solid tenon neck joint (instead of a bolt-on design) that’s topped with a genuine rosewood fingerboard with 22 medium jumbo frets installed.
 The fingerboard is bound, which serves the dual purpose of eliminating any sharp edges while adding a classy touch.
 A Graph Tech nut helps to round out the entire package.

 There’s nothing decidedly fancy or ‘newfangled’ on the SG Standard regarding the hardware and electronics options.
 And you know what?
-That’s not a bad thing – many times working with a tried setup and right maybe your best option.
+That’s not bad – often, working with a tried setup may be your best option.

-You won’t find any tremolo bridge here – the SG Standard has a stop bar design right off the shelf that includes the classic Tune-O-Matic bridge as well.
+You won’t find any tremolo bridge here – the SG Standard has a stop bar design right off the shelf, including the classic Tune-O-Matic bridge.

 The tuning machines are Grover Rotomatics, which is sure that tuning up will be smooth and accurate.
 Two humbucking pickups – a Gibson 490R humbucker (neck position) and a 490T (bridge position) – are loaded onto the SG.